normbrooks-systems/DROPSpec/deliverables-reference-implementation.md

 6. **G7 added.** Spec §10's die-to-datum swap test needs a bench, and the RI is the bench.
 7. All spec section numbers updated to the 0.3.3 schedule (datums §3.2 → §3.4, keep-outs §3.4 → §3.6, and so on).
 8. **H5 flagged**: `open-tij-printer-proposal.md` is not present in the repository.

+*v0.2.1:* §9's corrections landed (README, both glossaries, spec 0.3.3, `drawings/`, `archive/`) — the section is closed and A5's gate is released.
+B1/H1 updated to the README's revised 2040 gantry and TBD mass.

 ---